jillb/WordPress-Diverse-Speaker-Workshop/README.md

 <table>
   <tr>
     <td style="font-size: 3em">👀</td>
     <td>We are keeping track of how many WP groups run the workshops this year.
-If you’re planning on running it, please either [<span class="underline">let us know here</span>](https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/) or message @jillbinder on Slack.</td>
+If you’re planning on running it, please either <a href="https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/">let us know here</a> or message @jillbinder on Slack.</td>
   </tr>
 </table>